 If you see behaviour that is of concern, or if a child or young person tells you something, you need to take them seriously, do something about it, and speak to someone.
-This could be a teacher, a doctor, a health visitor, a social worker, a police officer or nursery staff.
+You can contact the duty social worker but you could also speak to a teacher, a doctor, a health visitor, a police officer or Early Years staff.